 How are TCIs used?

 For flare treatment, TCIs need to be applied thinly to the areas of skin with eczema twice a day.
 Treatment should begin at the first sign of active inflamed eczema.
-In white skin, this will manifest as red and itchy skin.
+In lighter skin, this will manifest as red and itchy skin.
 In darker skin, redness may not be apparent; the skin will have darker patches and be itchy.
 Treatment should be used until the eczema has cleared (when the red or darker patches have subsided).
 TCIs should not be applied to mucous membranes (that is, inside the nose or mouth, eyes, or moist genital skin).
 After initial treatment of up to 6 weeks, the TCI can be used as maintenance treatment.

 Tacrolimus (Protopic) comes in two strengths: 0.1%, which is stronger, and 0.03%, which is weaker.
 Adults and young people (16 years and above) should start with the stronger 0.1% and apply it twice a day.
 After an initial treatment period of up to 6 weeks, 0.1% tacrolimus can continue to be prescribed for application just twice a week (for example, on Monday and Thursday nights) to try to prevent or lessen the number of eczema flares.
 Studies showed this to be effective over a 1-year period.
 If eczema flares recur, 0.1% tacrolimus can be restarted, but it is recommended to reduce to the 0.03% dose if flares are frequent.
 Children aged 2-15 years should use the weaker 0.03% ointment twice a day from the start of treatment for 3 weeks and then reduce to once a day until the atopic eczema is clear.

 Generally, improvement is seen with tacrolimus within a week of starting treatment.
 If no sign of improvement is seen within 2 weeks, other treatment options should be considered.